thisirs/find-temp-file/README.md

 ## Settings

-You may want to bind `find-temp-file' to a convenient keystroke.
+You may want to bind `find-temp-file` to a convenient keystroke.
 In my setup, I bound it to <kbd>C-x C-t</kbd>.
 To quickly find a file, press
 <kbd>C-x C-t</kbd> and type the extension of the temporary file you
 want to open or just press <kbd>ENTER</kbd> to select the default